MLB Awards Odds: MVP, Cy Young, Rookie of the Year & Manager of the Year Odds

 🥇 AL Cy Young Odds

-Tarik Skubal entered 2025 as the favorite to win the AL Cy Young after a dominant 2024 season.
+Tarik Skubal enters the 2026 season as the favorite to win the AL Cy Young after winning the award in two consecutive seasons.
 Over the last 10 seasons, an AL pitcher has won the award with an ERA under 2.85 nine times, while strikeout leaders have taken home the honor in just three of those years.
 Here are the current AL Cy Young odds for the five frontrunners:

-Skubal was the clear leader to start the season after leading the AL in ERA (2.39), strikeouts (228) and WAR (6.3) last season.
-However, the Red Sox offseason acquisition, Garret Crochet (+240) has a chance after a hot start to the first-half of the season.
-If you’re looking for a longshot, Jacob deGrom (+900) is a two-time Cy Young winner who could be in the mix if he stays healthy.
+Skubal was the clear leader to start the season after leading the AL in ERA (2.21), WHIP (0.89) and WAR (6.6) last season.
+However, the Red Sox Garret Crochet (+400) wasn’t far behind, as he led the league in strikeouts (255) and was sixth in the MLB in ERA (2.59) in his first season in Boston.
+If you’re looking for a longshot, Jacob deGrom (+1000) is a two-time Cy Young winner who could be in the mix if he stays healthy.

 🥇 NL Cy Young Odds

 Paul Skenes entered 2025 as the favorite to win the NL Cy Young after a stellar rookie season and is still right in the mix.
-Over the last 10 seasons, the award has gone to a pitcher with an ERA under 3.00 10 times, while four of the last 10 winners ranked first in strikeouts.
+Over the last 10 seasons, the award has gone to a pitcher with an ERA under 2.45 eight times, while four of the last 10 winners ranked first in strikeouts.

 Here are the current NL Cy Young odds for the five frontrunners: